lucasbasquerotto/cloud/README.md

 The values specified in `shared_params` must be an array of strings in which each string references a property in a shared params dictionary that contains the values that will be mapped to the whole parameter.
 The shared params dictionary depends on the context that the `shared_params` is specified (for example, if defined in a service, the shared params dictionary is `service_shared_params` defined at the topmost layer of the project environment variable; if defined in a node, will be `node_shared_params`; and so on).

-The shared parameters are overriden in the order in which they are specified in the array, so the last one overrides all others, and the first is overriden by all others.
+The shared parameters are overridden in the order in which they are specified in the array, so the last one overrides all others, and the first is overridden by all others.

 ```yaml
 services: